milad-alizadeh/Apperitif/README.md

 yarn build:run:dev:ios-simulator
 ```

 Upon successful installation, the app icon should appear in the simulator.
 Open the app and select `http://localhost:8081` to start.
+If you are using a physical device, chances are the dev server might be automatically detected.
+In that case you need to click enter manually and replace the `localhost` with the IP of your Mac on the network. `e.g https://192.168.0.64:8081`

 ## Setup on iPhone